Shigeru Miyamoto: 2011–present: Wii U, 3DS, Switch and other projects

+Miyamoto at E3 2013, wearing a Pikmin shirt; Pikmin 3 was at the event.

 Unlike in the 2000s, during which he was involved in many projects as producer, Miyamoto's activities in development were less pronounced in that decade with Miyamoto only producing Luigi's Mansion: Dark Moon and Star Fox Zero.
 Otherwise, Miyamoto was credited as General Producer, Executive Producer and Supervisor for most projects, which are positions with much less involvement in comparison to a producer.

 Following the death of Nintendo president Satoru Iwata in July 2015, Miyamoto was appointed as an acting Representative Director, alongside Genyo Takeda.
 He was relieved of this position in September 2015 when Tatsumi Kimishima assumed the role of the company's president.
 He was also appointed the position of "Creative Fellow" at the same time, providing expert advice to Kimishima as a "support network" alongside Takeda.
 In his capacity as Creative Fellow, he provides feedback and guidance to game directors during development.

 In 2018, it was announced that Miyamoto would be working as a producer on The Super Mario Bros.
 Movie based on the Mario franchise by Illumination.

 Miyamoto was heavily involved with the design and construction of Super Nintendo World, a themed area featured at Universal Studios Japan, Universal Studios Hollywood, and Universal Epic Universe and under construction at Universal Studios Singapore.
 Miyamoto oversaw the design and construction of the land and its attractions and acted as Nintendo's public representative on the land, hosting several promotional materials including a December 2020 Nintendo Direct in which he gave a tour of parts of the land.